akashkadam346/Fraudulent-Transactions-Prediction/README.md

 'origin_bal_change' = 'oldbalanceOrg'] - 'newbalanceOrig'
 'dest_bal_increase' = 'newbalanceDest' - 'oldbalanceDest'

-# Heat Map
-Finally, it would be interesting to know if there are any significant correlations between our predictors, especially with regards to our class variable (isFraud).
-One of the most visually appealing ways to determine that is by using a heatmap
-It turned out that the features with positive correlation are amount, type, And the negative correlation are: All the other features.

-# DATA PREPROCESSING
-We have used the 68231 dataset  (unbalanced).
-We have split dataset into two dataset: Train and Test.
-The ratio of splitting was 80 x 20.
-The shape of train and test splitting:
-Shape of train: 54,570
-Shape of test: 13,643
-We have trained and tested each model and recorded the results Accuracy!

 # RANDOM OVERSAMPLING

 This dataset is severely imbalanced (most of the transactions are non-fraud).
 So the algorithms are much more likely to classify new observations to the majority class and high accuracy won't tell us anything.
 To address the problem of imbalanced dataset we can use oversampling data approach techniques.
 Oversampling increases the number of minority class members in the training set.
 The advantage of oversampling is that no information from the original training set is lost, as all observations from the minority and majority classes are kept.
 We have balanced the dataset using RANDOM OVERSAMPLING technique.
 The class feature (isFraud) now is balanced (50% for fraud transaction and 50% for non-fraud transaction) as in figure below.
 Then we have split the dataset into two  dataset: Training dataset and Testing dataset.
 The ratio of splitting was (70x30).

-Shape of dataset after resampling : 1,20,00

-The Shape of Train and Test splitting:
-Shape of Train: 84,000
-Shape of Test: 36,000

 # DEPLOYMENT IS DONE IN Streamlit
 ![image](https://user-images.githubusercontent.com/103564871/181836639-8854c631-6f0d-4b47-a46b-979e269ffd22.png)